HubbleCommand/preftils/README.md

 Due to the implementation, `Set<String>` is not supported due to type erasure of the `String` type of the `Collection`.
 All other SharedPreference types are supported.

+## Development
+When doing local development, make sure to set the version to `local` with `implementation("com.github.HubbleCommand:preftils:local")` as it is set in the module-level `build.gradle.kts`.

 ## Adding dependency
 Add jitpack to your repositories in your root build.gradle:
 ```